MadBomber/aia/man/aia.1.md

 `-m`, `--[no]-markdown`
 : Format with Markdown - default is true

+`-n`, `--next PROMPT_ID`
+: Specifies the next prompt ID to be processed using the response for the previous prompt ID's processing as a context within which to process the next prompt - default is an empty string

 `-o`, `--[no]-out_file` *PATH_TO_OUTPUT_FILE*
 : Out FILENAME - default is ./temp.md

+`--pipeline PID1,PID2,PID3`
+: Specifies a pipeline of prompt IDs (PID) in which the respone the first prompt is fed into the second prompt as context whose response is fed into the third as context, etc.  It is a comma seperated list.
+There is no artificial limit to the number of prompt IDs in the pipeline - default is an empty list

 `-p`, `--prompts_dir` *PATH_TO_DIRECTORY*
 : Directory containing the prompt files - default is ~/.prompts